Variation inequalities for smartingales: Martingales from smartingales

 \section{Martingales from smartingales}

 In this section we are going to prove a LIL estimate for smartingales on a probability space $(\Omega,\mathscr F, \mu)$ satisfying \eqref{eq:L1Linfty} by comparing them to certain martingales.
-Our applications will be concernced with using those results with respect to the measures $\tilde{\mathbb P}$ constructed in Section~\ref{sec:tilde_measure}.
+Our applications in Section~\ref{sec:appl} will be concerned with using those results with respect to the measures $\tilde{\mathbb P}$ constructed in Section~\ref{sec:tilde_measure}.

 For martingales $(M_n)$ and a filtration $(\mathscr F_n)$, we have Freedman's inequality \cite{Freedman1975} about their square functions $S_n^2 = \sum_{j\leq n} \mathbb E_{j-1} |\Delta M_j|^2$, which reads as follows. \begin{lem} Let $(M_n)$ be a real martingale with bounded differences $|\Delta M_n|\leq L$ and $ M_0 = 0$.
 For $a>0$, let